 The Board of Trustees, or General Committee, consists of nine elected and appointed trustees.
 Two places on the General Committee fall vacant each year and trustees are elected by self-nomination, and by a ballot of the membership if nominations exceed vacancies.
 In addition, trustees will annually appoint an additional trustee to fill any skills gap identified through an audit.
-Trustees may also appoint additional trustees.
 A simple majority of trustees have to be people who stammer.